colinhacks/zod/rfcs/v4-error-maps.md

 ## The fix(es)

 Zod will add a special `"required"` issue code.
-This is pragmatic.
 Trying to consolidate all type errors under `invalid_type` for the sake of elegance isn't pragmatic here.
 Some special treatment for `undefined` is inevitable in JavaScript.

 > A `"required"` issue code is also an important part of Zod's new approach to key optionality in objects (`exactOptionalPropertyTypes`)—RFC forthcoming.

 Zod will support an object-based syntactic sugar API on the `error` key.
 This customizing the error message for all issue codes.
+This also siloes the snake case keys into their own object, so they aren't alongside camelCase keys.

 ```ts
 const emailSchema = z.string({